 All of those assembled nodded heartily at this, and they drank many toasts to the wise old man of Athens, whose quiet dignity contrasted so markedly with the braggadocio of Croesus.
 Everyone there felt the contrast — but none, needless to say, dared vocalize their feelings.

 Nevertheless, the more wine that was drunk, the freer the conversation became.
 At last, one of the Delphi functionaries asked the question that was on all their minds.
 “But what brings your king to Delphi at this time, so soon after taking the throne?
 Normally a new king prefers to consolidate his power at home before traveling abroad.
 Is there some crisis besetting your land?”

 “To answer your second question: no, no major crisis threatens us at the moment,” said one of the Lydians reluctantly.
 “I can answer your first question as well, if you insist.
 But I’m afraid you won’t like the answer.”

 “Our king has decided to test the veracity of all of the oracles in the world.
 Then, if and when a crisis should arrive, he will know which ones he can trust to give good advice.”
 And the courtier proceeded to describe how Croesus planned to conduct the test.
 The men of Delphi, although shocked at the sheer effrontery the plan entailed, nonetheless listened keenly.
 When the description was finished, at least one of them slipped away unnoticed with an urgent look on his face.

 The next morning, one of the Lydian courtiers appeared before the oracle all alone.
 After being asked his business, he answered that he simply wished the oracle to tell him what King Croesus was doing at that exact moment.
 The oracle looked at him incredulously.
-“You sailed all the way across the Aegean Sea and around the Peloponnese to ask me this?”
+“You sailed all the way here to ask me this?”

 The courtier felt rather ashamed of himself, but orders were orders.
 “Yes.
 I merely do what my king bids me to do.”